Fort Gibson: Indian removal

 Congress passed the Indian Removal Act in 1830, which led to a new mission for Cantonment Gibson.
 The Army designated the cantonment as Fort Gibson in 1832, reflecting its change from a temporary outpost to a semi-permanent garrison.
-Soldiers at Fort Gibson increasingly dealt with Indians removed from the eastern states to Indian Territory.
+Soldiers at Fort Gibson increasingly dealt with Indians forcibly removed from the eastern states to Indian Territory.
 These newcomers complained about hostility from the Osage Nation and other Plains Indian tribes indigenous to the region.
 Montfort Stokes, former governor of North Carolina, convened a commission at Fort Gibson to address these problems, and troops at the fort supported its work.
 The American author Washington Irving accompanied troops exploring the southern Plains west of Fort Gibson in 1832.
 This excursion and another journey in 1833 both failed to find any significant nomadic Indian tribes, but Washington Irving wrote A Tour of the Prairies in 1835 from his experiences.

 General Henry Leavenworth in 1834 led the First Dragoon Expedition on a peace mission to the west, and finally established contact with the nomadic Indian tribes.
 The artist George Catlin traveled with the dragoons and made numerous studies.
 General Leavenworth died during the march, and Colonel Henry Dodge replaced him in command.
 The expedition finally established contact and negotiated the first treaty with the Indian tribes.
 Debilitating fevers struck and killed many men on this expedition, posing more of a danger than the Native Americans.
 A West Point officer assigned to the fort said the men felt that expeditions to the Plains in the 1830s were "a veritable death sentence."
 During these years, the soldiers at Fort Gibson built roads, provisioned incoming American Indians removed from the eastern states, and worked to maintain peace among antagonistic tribes and factions, including the Osage Nation, who settled the region in the 18th century, and the Cherokee Nation, a people forcibly removed from the American South to the Indian Territory.